-Maintenance and service revenue increased 30.4% in the 2003 quarter to \$14.0 million from \$10.7 million in the 2002 quarter.
-This increase was primarily the result of approximately \$2.4 million in revenue related to the inclusion of CFX since the acquisition date, as well as maintenance contracts sold in association with paid-up license sales in recent quarters.
+Maintenance and service revenue increased 23.4% in the 2004 quarter to \$15.0 million from \$12.2 million in the 2003 quarter.
+This increase was primarily the result of an increase of \$1.7 million in CFX-related revenue from \$1.1 million of revenue for the quarter ended March 31, 2003 to \$2.8 million in revenue for the quarter ended March 31, 2004.
+Also contributing to the increase were maintenance contracts sold in association with paid-up license sales in recent quarters.

-In valuing deferred revenue for inclusion on the CFX opening balance sheet as of the acquisition date, February 26, 2003, the Company complied with the fair value provisions of Emerging Issues Task Force ("EITF") Issue No. 01-3 "Accounting in a Business Combination for Deferred Revenue of an Acquiree."
+In valuing deferred revenue for inclusion on the CFX opening balance sheet as of February 26, 2003, the Company complied with the fair value provisions of Emerging Issues Task Force ("EITF") Issue No. 01-3 "Accounting in a Business Combination for Deferred Revenue of an Acquiree."
 In accordance with EITF 01-3, acquired deferred software license revenue of approximately \$4.8 million was recorded on the opening balance sheet.
 This amount was approximately \$3.4 million lower than the historical carrying value.
-Although this purchase accounting requirement will have no impact on the Company's business or cash flow, it will adversely impact the Company's reported software license revenue under accounting principles generally accepted in the United States of America ("GAAP") for the first twelve months post-acquisition.
-The adverse impact on reported revenue was approximately \$900,000 and \$2.5 million for the three months and nine months ended September 30, 2003, respectively, and is expected to be approximately \$500,000 for the quarter ending December 31, 2003.
-The adverse impact on reported revenue for the year ending December 31, 2004 is expected to be approximately \$300,000.
+Although this purchase accounting requirement will have no impact on the Company's business or cash flow, it adversely impacts the Company's reported GAAP software license revenue post-acquisition.
+The adverse impact on reported revenue was approximately \$122,000 and \$454,000 for the three months ended March 31, 2004 and 2003, respectively.
+The impact during the quarters ended June 30, 2003,